 The Harvest Drive is truly a grassroots community-based effort.
 Our distribution sites are located throughout Broward County.
 All of our sites encourage participation by their area public schools, business partners, civic and community organizations.
 The energy the student leaders bring to this project is absolutely inspiring.
 Knowing that you have helped to make your very local community a better place to live and learn is priceless.
 We are proud to acknowledge the huge role the Harvest Drive Café plays during this time.
 The café which is managed by the school PTSA’s is able to provide snacks & meals for hundreds of our hard-working volunteers through donations from local restaurants, organizations & retailers.

-If you share our team’s passion for helping others and recycling quality goods, please consider joining us in the process.
+Our Boutiques are run by a team of Harvest Drive Volunteers fondly referred to as “Worker Bee” Volunteers.
+If you share our passion for helping others and recycling quality goods then Harvest Drive is right for you!
 Volunteer opportunities are available during our November distributions as well as during our weekly sorting activities.
-If you have time, donations or simply connections to linen or toy manufacturers to share with us, please reach out to Holly Stracquadaine at firstname.lastname@example.org or 954-465-0042
+We welcome connections to companies to acquire new donations, toys or linen items.
+Please reach out to us by contacting email@example.com or Holly Stracquadaine at firstname.lastname@example.org or 954-465-0042.

 The Harvest Drive begins each school year by donating hundreds of new, filled backpacks to Broward County Schools students who could not otherwise afford them.
 We fondly remember how exciting it was to start each fall with new school supplies.
 Unfortunately, there are many students in Broward County who cannot afford to purchase backpacks and the supplies that the teachers require each year.
 Working in conjunction with civic organizations and business partners, we are able to provide students with the excitement and the materials necessary to start the school year off successfully.